 the data sender or the data receiver.
 If the ACK packets already

-exist for reliability purpose, the INT information can be echoed back
+exist for reliability purpose, the telemetry information can be echoed back

 to the sender via ACK self-clocking.
 To reduce the Packet Per Second

-(PPS) overhead, the receiver may examine the INT information and
+(PPS) overhead, the receiver may examine the telemetry information and

 adopt the technique of delayed ACKs that only sends out an ACK for a